Heroman is an AU of Ben 10Just the main 3 characters are divided into 5.

 Reign: The Conqueror Happened on the Skrugg's HomeworldSeriously, whoever did the designs for the Skrugg is in love with Peter Chung.

 Heroman is a Stand.Getting struck by lightning awoke the power within JOey JOnes.
+The reason it's visible to others is because it's possessing a physical object.
 He's a bit in denial about himself, though, so it inhabited his idealized "heroic self", the robot he had just repaired.
 The Big Glowing "Do Anything" Buttons are his distancing himself from his inward self; as opposed to directly controlling his own will.
 This will change with time.

 Heroman is a PersonaHe is Joey's ideal masculine state.
 Notice that he has the same proportions as Joey's father.
 However, just Masculinity is not enough; Joey himself balances out the equation by standing in as Joey's Mother.
 And by his Father aspect (Animus) and Mother aspect (Anima) working in synchronicity, t(he)y become Ideal.